Deer Island Waste Water Treatment Plant: History

 The first sanitary sewer system for the Boston area, serving eighteen cities and towns, opened in 1884.
-It collected raw sewage on Moon Island in the harbor, and discharged it 500 feet off shore, with the ebbing tide.
+It collected raw sewage to Moon Island in the harbor, and discharged it 500 ft off shore into the Atlantic Ocean, with the ebbing tide.

 In 1889, the Metropolitan Sewerage District was established.
-Over the next fifteen years, the agency built one of the finest regional sewerage systems in the country, although it still discharged the raw sewage into the ocean.
+Over the next fifteen years, the agency built one of the finest regional sewerage collection systems in the country, although it still discharged raw sewage directly into the ocean.

-By 1940 there were three points, on Nut, Deer, and Moon islands, for the discharge of raw sewage into the Atlantic Ocean.
-This sewage had contaminated the shellfish beds to the point that discussions of building treatment plants began.
+By 1940 there were three outlets (on Nut, Deer, and Moon islands), for the discharge of raw sewage into the ocean.
+This sewage had contaminated nearby shellfish beds to the point that discussions of building treatment plants began.
 The Nut Island plant opened in 1951.
-The Deer Island plant opened in 1968, and the Moon Island plant was converted to standby, overflow, operation.
+The Deer Island plant opened in 1968, and the Moon Island plant was converted to standby, overflow operation.

+The treatment plant is a key part of the program to protect Boston Harbor from pollution released by sewer systems in eastern Massachusetts, as mandated by a 1984 federal court ruling by Judge Paul G. Garrity, in a case brought under the Clean Water Act.
+These lawsuits culminated in Federal District Judge A. David Mazzone’s 1985 ruling that made the cleanup of the Boston Harbor a non-voluntary, court-ordered mandate.

-The Metropolitan Sewerage District was reorganized into the MWRA, a larger agency, in 1985.
-Under the federal court order, MWRA completely rebuilt the treatment system between 1985 and 2000.
-Subsequently, all sewage is treated and the effluent is discharged at the sea floor 9.5 mi from shore.
+The Metropolitan Sewerage District was reorganized into the larger Massachusetts Water Resources Authority in 1985.
+Under the federal court order, the MWRA completely rebuilt the treatment system between 1985 and 2000.
+Subsequently, all sewage is treated and the processed effluent is discharged at the sea floor 9.5 mi from shore.